Definition of Biography

-A biography is simply a bio that gives an account or detailed description about the life of a person.
-It entails basic facts such as childhood, education, career, relationships, family and death.
-Biography is a literary genre that portrays the experiences of all these events occurred in the life of a person mostly in a chronological order.
-Unlike a resume or profile, biography provides life story of a subject, highlighting different aspects of his/her life.
-The person or the writer, who writes biographies, is called as a biographer.
+A biography is simply an account or detailed description about the life of a person.
+It entails basic facts, such as childhood, education, career, relationships, family, and death.
+Biography is a literary genre that portrays the experiences of all these events occurring in the life of a person, mostly in a chronological order.
+Unlike a resume or profile, a biography provides a life story of a subject, highlighting different aspects of his of her life.
+A person who writes biographies, is called as a “biographer.”

 Types of Biography